 You need speakers or a headset to hear the audio.

-If you will use experimental features, you need an Internet connection.
+If you will use experimental features you need an Internet connection, except for the Normalize feature.
 If you use Desktop, you must be online.

 The steps will be similar for each of the rows you can record.